IgniteUI/indigo-design-docfx/en/components/expansion-panel.md

 ## Styling

-The Expansion Panel comes with options for changing the both the Header's and Body's background colors, as well as text and icon colors.
+The Expansion Panel comes with options for changing both the Header's and Body's background colors, as well as text and icon colors.

 <img class="responsive-img" src="../images/expansion_panel_styling.png" srcset="../images/expansion_panel_styling@2x.png 2x" />